I am going to tell you the best way to unlock an iPhone 6. This method works on all variations of the phone including 6S, 6 Plus & 6S Plus.

 - Were they responsive to customer queries?

-Did they actually manage to get the iPhone network unlocked.
+Did they actually manage to do an iPhone unlock on the handsets?
 Obviously, if they didn’t they were no good.

 Was it a reasonable price?